playfulprogramming/playfulprogramming/content/blog/angular-templates-start-to-source/angular.md

 # Template Variable Access

+Awesome!
+We've been blowing through some of the real-world uses of templates like a bullet-train through a tunnel 🚆 But I have something to admit: I feel like I've been doing a pretty bad job at explaining the "nitty-gritty" of "how" this stuff works.
+While that can often be a bit more dry of a read, I think it's very important to being able to use these APIs to their fullest potential.
+As such, let's take a step back and read through some of the more abstract behind them.

+Let's start with a bit of review regarding terminologies.
 There are two types of template variables: _template input variables_ and _template reference variables_.

 ## Template Input Variables